rysk-finance/dynamic-hedging/packages/contracts/technical-docs/ACCESS_CONTROL.md

 ## LiquidityPool
 ### (OWNER, MANAGER, GUARDIAN, KEEPER)

-- LiquidityPool pause/unpause: GUARDIAN, OWNER
+- LiquidityPool pause/unpause/pauseAndUnpauseTrading: GUARDIAN, OWNER
 - LiquidityPool setters: OWNER
     - bufferPercentage [the collateral amount percentage that must be left in the pool]: OWNER
     - hedgingReactors [hedging reactors used for hedging delta with new derivatives]: OWNER
-    - maxTotalSupply [max amount of shares allowed]: OWNER
+    - collateralCap [max amount of collateral allowed]: OWNER
     - maxDiscount [max discount allowed for options prices because of delta skew]: OWNER
     - bidAskIVSpread [the implied volatility difference for when selling options back to the pool]: OWNER
     - optionParams [options value range for options that the pool can write]: OWNER
-    - maxTimeDeviationThreshold [time window after which a portfolio feed update gets stale]: OWNER
-    - maxPriceDeviationThreshold [price window after which a portfolio feed update gets stale]: OWNER
     - riskFreeRate [rate used for options calculation]: OWNER
     - handler [authorised contracts that can interact with liquidityPool options writing capabilities]: OWNER
 - LiquidityPool rebalancePortfolioDelta: OWNER, MANAGER
 - LiquidityPool settleVault: OWNER, MANAGER, KEEPER
+- LiquidityPool pauseTradingAndRequest: OWNER, MANAGER, KEEPER
+- LiquidityPool executeEpochCalculation: OWNER, MANAGER, KEEPER

 ## OptionHandler